SelinUtku/SelinUtku/README.md

 I have graduated with a Bachelors degree in Economics but I realized how significant technology is in today's world .
 It inspired me to develop interest in coding and hence I decided to study Computer Engineering.
 So I can effectively combine my knowledge of  economics and computer science to be more skilled and productive.

 I discovered that it would be better for me to focus on practical education instead of gaining only theoretical knowledge.
 And therefore I am currently pursuing my education in 42 Heilbronn which follows a 100% practical, project base and peer-to-peer system.
-The curriculum at 42 provides deep insights into programming concepts like C, C++ and the UNIX operating system.
+The curriculum at 42 provides deep insights into programming concepts like C and C++.

 <p align="center">
   <a href="https://leetcode.com/selins/" target="_blank">